 The Martingale System

-The Labouchere system is also a negative progression system and is similar to the Martingale system in that it involves increasing your bets when you lose.
-It is not quite as simple as the Martingale system though, but is also designed with even money games in mind.
-To use the Labouchere system, you must first decide on a set of numbers, and a base stake.
+The Labouchère System is also a negative progression system and is similar to the Martingale System in that it involves increasing your bets when you lose.
+It is not quite as simple as the Martingale System but is also designed with even money games in mind.
+To use the Labouchère System, you must first decide on a set of numbers and a base stake.
 For the sake of simplicity, we’ll use a base stake of $1 and the numbers 1, 2, 3, 4, 5 and 6.

 The system works on the theory that you will win enough wagers during a session to cross off all the numbers in your line – ensuring a profit – before starting the process again.
-However, the same flaws to the Martingale system also apply here; a long losing streak and either your bankroll will run out or the table limits will prevent you from placing the required wager.
+The same flaws of the Martingale System also apply here; a long losing streak and either your bankroll will run out or the table limits will prevent you from placing the required wager.

 The D’Alembert System